Are You Leaving Money on the Table?

 - State Earned Income Credit

-Maine Property Tax Credit (for Home Owners and Renters)
+Maine Property Tax Fairness Credit (for Home Owners and Renters)

 You no longer file a separate application.
 Most people who qualify will get their payment as part of their state income tax refund.
-The Maine Income Tax Form 1040ME will include a Property Tax Fairness Worksheet to help you figure out if you qualify.
-If you do not file a state tax return, you will be able to apply through the Maine Department of Health and Human Services or the Maine Revenue Services.
+Use Maine Income Tax Form 1040ME and the Schedule PTFC form to apply.
+There is a simplified process for most people with low incomes who do not normally file tax returns.
+Follow the instructions on the forms.

-To qualify, your household income must be $40,000 or less.
-Your property tax on your home in Maine must be more than 10% of your adjusted gross income.
+To qualify, your household income must be $53,333 or less (depending on your filing status and number of exemptions).
+Your property tax on your home in Maine must be more than 6% of your adjusted gross income.
 If you pay rent, your rent was more than 40% of your adjusted gross income.

 Maine Homestead Exemption